-The day-to-day risk management is carried out by National Folk Festival Limited's staff under policies and objectives which have been approved by those charged with governance.
-The Managing Director is responsible for supervising the design and implemention of processes which follow the objectives and policies.
-This includes monitoring the levels of exposure to interest rate and assessment of market forecasts for interest rate.
+The day-to-day risk management is carried out by National Folk Festival Limited's finance function under policies and objectives which have been approved by those charged with governance.
+The Chief Financial Officer has been delegated the authority for designing and implementing processes which follow the objectives and policies.
+This includes monitoring the levels of exposure to interest rate and foreign exchange rate risk and assessment of market forecasts for interest rate and foreign exchange movements.